 Worried your smartphone-age kids wouldn’t appreciate hiking the way they should?
 Take along some snacks and sing songs to keep them going.

-6. Plan for safety
+6. Plan for safety: cars and fires

 After you have settled down that issue, it is time to plan a safe trip.
 You will be driving with your family and a lot of extra luggage.
 That means you need to take some extra precautions.
 We mention some of them below: